-The hepatobiliary triangle (or cystohepatic triangle) is an anatomical space limited by the cystic duct inferiorly, the common hepatic duct medially and the inferior (visceral) surface of the liver superiorly.
+The hepatobiliary triangle (or cystohepatic triangle) is an anatomical space limited by the cystic duct inferiorly, the common hepatic duct medially, and the inferior (visceral) surface of the liver superiorly.

 The authors describe the normal anatomy of Calot’s triangle and common anatomical anomalies.
-The incidence of structural injuries is discussed and new surgical techniques are reviewed to improve the visualization of Calot’s triangle.
+The incidence of structural injuries is discussed, and new surgical techniques are reviewed to improve the visualization of Calot’s triangle.

 Another name used to refer to this region is the Calot triangle.
 It is named after Jean-François Calot .

 - The cystic artery (not the lower edge of the liver as commonly believed).

-The hepatocystic triangle is the area joined by the cystic duct, the common hepatic duct and the hepatic margin.
+The hepatocystic triangle is the area joined by the cystic duct, the common hepatic duct, and the hepatic margin.

 Anatomy and location

-The cystohepatic triangle is formed between the right side by the cystic duct, on the left side by the common hepatic duct and, above, by the lower surface of the liver.
+The cystohepatic triangle is formed between the right side by the cystic duct, on the left side by the common hepatic duct, and above by the lower surface of the liver.

 Most aberrant segmental right hepatic ducts and arteries are usually touched in this triangle.

-General surgeons often question medical students about this term and the name of the lymph node located within the triangle, the Mascagni lymph node or the Lund nodule, however, many often mistakenly call it “Calot nodule.”.
+General surgeons often question medical students about this term and the name of the lymph node located within the triangle, the Mascagni lymph node or the Lund nodule; however, many often mistakenly call it “Calot nodule.”.

-The latter is often enlarged due to inflammation of the gallbladder (eg, cholecystitis ) or biliary tract (eg, cholangitis) and can be removed along with the gallbladder during surgical treatment (cholecystectomy).
+The latter is often enlarged due to inflammation of the gallbladder (e.g., cholecystitis ) or biliary tract (e.g., cholangitis) and can be removed along with the gallbladder during surgical treatment (cholecystectomy).

 According to the Surgical Education and Self-Assessment Program (SESAP 12) (produced and distributed by the American College of Surgeons), dissection in the Calot triangle is the most common cause of common bile duct injuries.